Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown: Results

 In MAD systems, flux eruptions contribute strongly to the variability, for both the accretion rate and the magnetic flux.
 It is possible that the strength and periodicity of flux eruptions depends strongly on the BH spin, such that for retrograde spins, eruption events are inefficient in pushing gas away but eject out magnetic flux quite readily.
-Additionally, the retrograde models have geometrically thicker disks close to the BH, with the disk scale height reaching $h/r\gtrsim 0.25$, and so the steady accretion might occur at higher altitudes even though flux tubes are ejected radially through the disk midplane.
+Additionally, the retrograde models have geometrically thicker disks close to the BH, with the disk scale height reaching $h/r\gtrsim 0.25$.
+Hence accretion in retrograde models may continue at higher altitudes even as bundles of vertical field lines are ejected radially outward in the disk midplane.
 We offer these as speculative possibilities.

 Finally, we show the variability of the dimensionless magnetic flux parameter $\phi_{\rm BH}$ in Figure~\ref{fig:var} by the blue squares.
 In this case, $\sigma/\mu$ increases with the spin magnitude $|a_*|$ for both prograde and retrograde systems, and the variability magnitude lies in between the $\sigma/\mu$ values of $\dot{M}_0$ and $\Phi$.
 By cross-correlating $\phi_{\rm BH}$ with $\dot{M}_0$ and $\Phi$ we find that, for positive BH spin, fluctuations in $\phi_{\rm BH}$ are driven mostly by $\dot{M}_0$ variations.
 For instance, for $a_*=0.9$, the cross-correlation coefficient between $\phi_{\rm BH}$ and $\dot{M}_0$ is $-0.81$, whereas the coefficient between $\phi_{\rm BH}$ and $\Phi$ is only $0.19$.
 We find the opposite behavior for negative spin values.
 For $a_*=-0.9$ the cross-correlation coefficient between $\phi_{\rm BH}$ and $\dot{M}_0$ is $-0.41$, but the coefficient between $\phi_{\rm BH}$ and $\Phi$ is 0.82.